ktar343/Analysis-Equipment-and-Intrustment/README.md

 #### [NCM cathode XRD peak]
 <img width="687" height="583" alt="image" src="https://github.com/user-attachments/assets/8eeea970-aa84-4a8e-9161-e138f6da44cb" />

-The data was plotted by Origin
+The data was plotted by Origin. <br>
-To confirm the properties of NCM cathode which unidentifed, We use the Powder X-ray Diffraction at Yonsei Univeresity By comparing reference data, We can confirim that this sample is Ni_0.65 Co_0.25 Mn_0.1
+To confirm the properties of NCM cathode which unidentified, We use the Powder X-ray Diffraction at Yonsei Univeresity.
+By comparing reference data, We can confirim that this sample is Ni_0.65 Co_0.25 Mn_0.1

 ## UV-vis